Quantum phases of spin-orbital-angular-momentum coupled bosonic gases in optical lattices: Results

 In a realistic system, one can tune the balance of the two-spin components, which actually acts as an effective magnetic field $m_z$.
-Here, we can control the difference of chemical potential to study the effect of the magnetic field.
+Here, we can control the chemical potential difference of the two components to study the effect of the magnetic field.
 In Fig.~\ref{fig_6}, we fix the depth of optical lattice $V=9\, E_R$ with hopping $t\approx 0.045$, and study the many-body phase diagram as a function of the effective magnetic field $m_z$ and Raman-induced spin-flip hopping $\Omega$.
 When the effective magnetic field is large and negative, the spin-$\downarrow$ component supports a vortex structure, indicated by the local phase of the superfluid order parameter, as shown in inset of Fig.~\ref{fig_6}, or vice versa.
 For large enough Raman coupling, the two components are mixed, and the system supports a stripe pattern in the $x$ direction.
-We remake here that the phase diagram is similar to the one achieved by the SOAM experiments in continuous space~\cite{PhysRevLett.122.110402}, where the difference is stripe order for larger Raman coupling, instead of vortex-antivortex pair phase~\cite{PhysRevResearch.2.033152,PhysRevA.102.013316}, since we essentially include a Raman lattice in the $x$ direction. \\
+We remake here that the phase diagram is similar to the one achieved by the SOAM experiments in continuous space~\cite{PhysRevLett.122.110402}, where the difference is vortex-antivortex pair phase for larger Raman coupling, instead of stripe order~\cite{PhysRevResearch.2.033152,PhysRevA.102.013316}, since we essentially include a Raman lattice in the $x$ direction. \\

 {